-An upper bounded version of the DSA was first described by Wagner [12] and later by Orchard-Hays [11] and Chvátal [1].
-One of the computationally most expensive steps of the algorithm is the creation of the updated pivot row p, i.e., the computation of α_j^p for all nonbasic j (c.f.
-[9]).
+An upper bounded version of the DSA was first described by Wagner [13] and later by Orchard-Hays [12] and Chvátal [2].
+One of the computationally most expensive steps of the algorithm is the creation of the updated pivot row p, i.e., the computation of $\alpha_j^p$ for all nonbasic j (c.f.
+[10]).
 None of the quoted descriptions discusses the multiple use of the updated pivot row which becomes possible in case of the presence of upper bounded variables.
-In our BSD (for Bound Swapping Dual) algorithm to be presented in section 5 we concentrate on this issue and show how it may be possible to make-occasionally many-iterations with one updated pivot row.
+In the BSD (for Bound Swapping Dual) algorithm to be presented in section 5 we concentrate on this issue and show how it may be possible to make-occasionally many-iterations with one updated pivot row.

-The underlying idea comes from the FEWPHI algorithm [7] of the author that can make several primal iterations with one updated column.
-Similar ideas for the primal were also discussed by Wolfe [13] and Greenberg [5].
-Fourer in [4] described the dual in a similar vein.
-Maros in [8] introduced an earlier version of a bound swapping dual algorithm designed for the efficient treatment of upper bounded variables.
-The present paper further elaborates on those ideas and gives a comprehensive discussion of the dual with all types of variables.
+The underlying idea comes from the FEWPHI algorithm [8] of the author that can make several primal iterations with one updated column.
+Similar ideas for the primal were also discussed by Wolfe [14] and Greenberg [6].
+Fourer in [5] described the dual in a similar vein.
+A reference by Bixby et al. to the usefulness of 'long step' dual methods can be found in [1].
+The present paper elaborates on the ideas of bound swapping presented by Maros in [9] and gives a detailed discussion of the dual with all types of variables.